matgoebl/esp8266-ntsc-c64-emulator/README.md

 ## Limitations

 This simple emulator is a proof-of-concept.

-It only emulates the 6502 CPU of a C64 with basic video output for [https://en.wikipedia.org/wiki/PETSCII](PETSCII) characters.
+It only emulates the 6502 CPU of a C64 with basic video output for [PETSCII](https://en.wikipedia.org/wiki/PETSCII) characters.
-It lacks emulation of the [https://en.wikipedia.org/wiki/MOS_Technology_6582](SID chip) for sound output and the [https://en.wikipedia.org/wiki/MOS_Technology_VIC](VIC chip) for sprites and graphics output.
+It lacks emulation of the [SID chip](https://en.wikipedia.org/wiki/MOS_Technology_6582) for sound output and the [VIC chip](https://en.wikipedia.org/wiki/MOS_Technology_VIC) for sprites and graphics output.
 It provides only 16KB of RAM (C64 has 64KB), it shows 14335 basic bytes free (C64: 38911 bytes free).
 There is no joystick support, only keyboard input into the basic keyboard buffer, so many assembly programs that access hardware keyboard registers wont work.
 Therefore it is only usable for short commodore basic programs with PETSCII output and no PEEKs and POKEs.

 ## Demonstration programs

-When looking for suitable demonstration programs, I found the [http://gkanold.wixsite.com/homeputerium/basic-10liners-2018](BASIC 10Liners contest):
+When looking for suitable demonstration programs, I found the [BASIC 10Liners contest](http://gkanold.wixsite.com/homeputerium/basic-10liners-2018):
-It allows only short basic programs with no assembler and limited POKEs.
+- It allows only short basic programs with no assembler and limited POKEs.
-I found several programs with keyboard input and PETSCII output.
+- I found several programs with keyboard input and PETSCII output.

-I added my selection into the [prg/](folder prg/).
+I added my selection into the [folder prg/](prg/).
-The set is automatically built into the emulator and quickly loaded by pressing function keys (shift + F1..F12) The license of the 10liners is unclear, the authors only agreed on publication of the source code ("The programmers agree to a publication of the programs, the descriptions and the instructions by the organizer").
+The set is automatically built into the emulator and quickly loaded by pressing function keys (shift + F1..F12).
+The license of the 10liners is unclear, the authors only agreed on publication of the source code ("The programmers agree to a publication of the programs, the descriptions and the instructions by the organizer").